Teaching for Change

 - 306 cultivates the skills laid out in the National and State Standards.

 EverFi is the leading technology platform that teaches, assesses, and certifies students in critical skills.
 Our courses have touched the lives of over five million students.
 Click here to access this amazing resource today!

-A project of the Southern Poverty Law Center, Teaching Tolerance is a place for educators to find thought-provoking news, conversation and support for those who care about diversity, equal opportunity and respect for differences in school.
+A project of the Southern Poverty Law Center, Teaching Tolerance is a place for educators to find thought-provoking news, conversations, and support for those who care about diversity, equal opportunity, and respect for differences in school.
 They offer many classroom resources and lessons, free of charge.

 Teach For America’s Culturally Responsive Teaching Initiative

-This site is intended to share research, resources, and examples of culturally responsive approaches to teaching.
-Take away a deeper understanding of culturally responsive teaching and find yourself connected to a broader community of educators dedicated to affirming the backgrounds of our students.
+This site is designed to share research, resources, and examples of culturally responsive approaches to teaching.
+You will find resources that provide a deeper understanding of culturally responsive teaching and connections to a broader community of educators dedicated to affirming the backgrounds of their students.

 Educational Equity Consultants

 This local group has worked with approximately 1,400 district leaders and school faculties through the Leadership & Racism Program, which explores how our attitudes about race and racism might be limiting students’ ability to achieve.
 Check out their resources page here.